 The ketogenic diet is a very strict diet used to help control some types of seizures.
 It is high in fat, adequate in protein and low in carbohydrates.

-Your child’s doctor will manage the diet.
-The diet:
+Your child’s doctor will help manage the diet, which:

-- Contains three to four times more fat than carbohydrate and protein
+- Contains three to four times more fat than carbohydrates and proteins.

 When is the ketogenic diet used?

-The diet is most often used in infants, children and teens with any type of seizure that is hard to control with medicine or in which medicines have not worked.
+The diet is most often used in infants, children and teens with any type of seizure that is hard to control with medication or when medicines have not worked.